AnhBui1108/Wikipedia-Network-Analysis-AWS-/README.md

 For connected components, the dataset includes a basic scenario: Example: A → B → C (Page A connects to Page B, and Page B connects to Page C).
 Note: There are no cycles in the connected components.

+## Reflection
+(To be updating today...
+My eyes are tortured from fixing all the tiny typos I made in the script file)